AriFordsham/GHCWiki/Contributing-a-Patch.md

 * Passing CI
 * Has no merge conflicts with `master `(see rebasing below)

-Each batch is an MR and must pass CI, so you can expect Marge to merge 2 or 3 batches per day.
-She will usually comment on your MR to inform you of progress, but you can also view the status of Marge's batches/MRs [on GitLab](https://gitlab.haskell.org/ghc/ghc/merge_requests?scope=all&utf8=%E2%9C%93&state=all&author_username=marge-bot).
+Each batch is an MR and must pass CI, so you can expect GitLab to merge two or three batches per day.

 ### Rebasing

 You generally do NOT need to rebase your MRs unless there are merge conflicts with `master`.
-Marge will automatically rebase ontop of `master` when batching MRs.
+Marge will automatically rebase on top of `master` when batching MRs.

-Note GitLab usually complains that "Fast-forward merge is not possible" on your MR. If you see a green check and green "Rebase" button then there are no merge conflicts and *no* action is necessary.
-If instead you see an exclamation mark and disabled "Merge" button, you must rebase manually and fix any merge conflicts.

 ## Opening a merge request